hailocab/grunt-crowdin/README.md

 #### options.writeConfig
 Type: `String` or `Object`

-The config file (JSON) to write available languages in.
+The config file (JSON) to write the list (Array) of available languages codes.

 It can be set as an `Object` accepting the following options:
 - `src`: Config file to read.
 - `dest`: Config file to write.
 Defaults to `src` value if not set.
-- `key`: Key to associate available translations to in the JSON.
+- `key`: Name of the key containing the available languages.
 Defaults to `languages`.

 ### Usage Example